voyd-lang/voyd/syntax.md

 /**************************
 Refrencing
 **************************/
-let x = @a // Static reference to a let y = @mut b // Mutable reference to b
+let x = &a // Static reference to a let y = &mut b // Mutable reference to b

 /**************************
 Enum